xcore/sw_display_controller/app_display_spectrum_from_adc/doc_quickstart/quickstart.rst

   * module_logging,
   * module_xassert,

 together to create a level-meter kind of spectral display on an LCD for an analog audio input.
-This application showcases the use of multichannel ADC in an xCORE-USB series XMOS device to sample the analog input and real-time rendering and display of spectrum by taking short-time fourier transform.
+This application showcases the use of multichannel ADC in an xCORE-USB series XMOS device to sample the analog input, and real-time rendering and display of spectrum by taking short-time fourier transform.

 Hardware Setup
 ++++++++++++++